NeonPixels/blasphemous.iter-tormenti/README.md

 ### Important notes

 - Only works on the most current game version: `4.0.67`
-- Requires ModdingAPI version `1.5.0`
+- Requires ModdingAPI version `2.0.1`

-## Building from source

-### ModdingAPI requirements

-1. Download the release and source code of the [Modding API](https://github.com/BrandenEK/Blasphemous-Modding-API/releases)
-2. Copy the `ModdingAPI.dll` file from the release into the `lib` folder
-3. Copy the `ModdingAPI.xml` file from the source code into the `lib` folder

 ## Credits